Skip to content

 Request recommendations synchronously

-The simplest way to load recommendations is to synchronously request the Personalization server for recommendations as they are needed.
+The simplest way to load recommendations is to synchronously request the Personalization server for recommendations as they're needed.
 This way is sufficient in most cases.
 The most important drawback is that the request time increases by the time of the recommendation request.
-If the network is overloaded or the Personalization server is not available, it can lock the request.
+If the network is overloaded or the Personalization server isn't available, it can lock the request.

 Load in the bottom